 Career development classes

 With programs designed to help you prepare for a career, training with UTI can help you Get There.
 Faster.
 Smarter.

 2) For important information about the educational debt, earnings and completion rates of students who attended this program, and to review the applicable Gainful Employment disclosure, visit our website at www.uti.edu/disclosure.

 3) Approximately 8,600 of the 9,200 UTI graduates in 2016 were available for employment.
-At the time of reporting, approximately 8,000 were employed within one year of their graduation date, for a total of 88%.
-Per UTI's accreditor's reporting standards, this rate excludes graduates in the following classifications: continuing education, active military service deployment, a health condition that prevents employment, incarceration, international students who have returned to their country of origin, or death.
-This rate includes graduates who completed Manufacturer-Specific Advanced Training programs and those employed in positions that were obtained before or during their UTI education, where the primary job duties after graduation align with the educational and training objectives of the program.
+At the time of reporting, approximately 7,400 were employed within one year of their graduation date, for a total of 86%.
+This rate excludes graduates not available for employment because of continuing education, military service, health, incarceration, death or international student status.
+The rate includes graduates who completed Manufacturer-Specific Advanced Training programs and those employed in positions that were obtained before or during their UTI education, where the primary job duties after graduation align with the educational and training objectives of the program.
 UTI cannot guarantee employment or salary.

 6) UTI graduates' achievements may vary.
 Individual circumstances and wages depend on personal credentials and economic factors.
 Work experience, industry certifications, the location of the employer and their compensation programs affect wages.
 UTI cannot guarantee employment or salary.